All Products

 Prerequisites

-1. The required data sources are configured.
+1. The data sources that you want to use are prepared.
 Before you configure a data synchronization task, you must configure the data source from which you want to read data and the data source to which you want to write data.
 This way, when you configure a batch synchronization task, you can select the data sources.
 For information about the data source types that are supported by batch synchronization, see Supported data source types, Readers, and Writers.

 Note